We sort your Self Assessment for you. £119, all in.

-Income Tax is a tax that you pay on earnings from activities that are regular in nature — for example, working as an employee, working as a self-employed contractor, earning rent, etc. However, you do not necessarily have to pay this tax on all types of income.
+Income Tax is a tax that you pay on your regular earnings.
+For example, working as an employee, working as a self-employed contractor, earning rent, etc. However, you do not necessarily have to pay this tax on all types of income.

-Also, you only have to pay tax on the income above your Personal Allowance, which is a tax-free allowance that everyone in the UK has.
-In the 2019/2020 tax year, the Personal Allowance is £12,500.
+You only have to pay Income Tax on the income above your Personal Allowance, which is a tax-free allowance that everyone in the UK has.
+In the 2021/2022 tax year, the Personal Allowance is £12,570.

-Other types of earnings are taxed differently — for instance, if you buy an asset and sell it for a profit, then you pay Capital Gains Tax instead.
-You don’t add these earnings together — they have their own tax rates and allowances.
+Other types of earnings are taxed differently, for instance, if you buy an asset and sell it for a profit, then you pay Capital Gains Tax instead.
+You don’t add these earnings together as they have their own tax rates and allowances.